BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

 make ck_metrics_script
 ```
 1. As for every file in this project, the first thing it will do is verify if you don't have whitespaces in the path of the project, if you have, it will not work.
-2. Then it will ask you to enter the url of the repository you want to analyze, for example: ```https://github.com/apache/commons-lang```.
-If you simply press enter, it will get the first url from the ```DEFAULT_REPOSITORY_URL``` constant inside the ```ck_metrics.py``` file.
-3. Then it will get the repository name from the url you entered, for example: ```commons-lang```.
+2. Next, it will aso verify if the `ck`file exists in the `FULL_CK_JAR_PATH` directory.
+3. Now, it calls `process_repositories_concurrently()` which will create a thread for each of the repositories inside the `DEFAULT_REPOSITORIES` dictionary and process it's ck metrics and save each commit file diff.
+Each thread has as it's target the `process_repository(repository_name, repository_url)` function.
-4. Now, the `verify_ck_metrics_folder` function  will verify if the ck metrics are already calculated.
+4. Now, the `verify_ck_metrics_folder(repository_name)` function  is called to verify if the ck metrics are already calculated.
 That verification is done by:
-   1. Verifying if the repository commits list csv file exists inside the `CK_METRICS_DIRECTORY_PATH` directory, which should be named as `repository_name-commit_hashes.csv`, for example: `commons-lang-commit_hashes.csv`;
+   1. Verifying if the repository commits list csv file exists inside the `CK_METRICS_DIRECTORY_PATH` directory, which should be named as `repository_name-commits_list.csv`, for example: `commons-lang-commits_list.csv`;
    2. If the csv file exists, it will, for every commit hash in the csv file, verify if there is a subdirectory inside the `CK_METRICS_DIRECTORY_PATH/repository_name` directory, which should be named as `commit_hash` and contains all the ck metrics generated files, which are defined in the `CK_METRICS_FILES` constant;

-   If those verifications are all true, it stops executing, due to the fact that the ck metrics are already calculated.
-If not, it will continue executing.
+   If any of those verifications are false, it stops executing, due to the fact that the ck metrics weren't calculated.
+If not, it will continue executing until the end and return true, meaning that the ck metrics are already calculated.
-5. Now, as the ck metrics are not calculated, it will call `create_directory` twice, one for the `FULL_CK_METRICS_DIRECTORY_PATH` directory and another for the `FULL_REPOSITORY_DIRECTORY_PATH` directory.
+5. Now, as the ck metrics are not calculated, it will call `create_directory(absolute path, relative_path)` twice, one for the `FULL_CK_METRICS_DIRECTORY_PATH` directory and another for the `FULL_REPOSITORY_DIRECTORY_PATH` directory.
-6. With all the subfolders created, we must call `clone_repository` function, which will clone the repository to the `FULL_REPOSITORY_DIRECTORY_PATH` directory.
+6. With all the subfolders created, we must call `clone_repository(repository_name, repository_url)` function, which will clone the repository to the `FULL_REPOSITORY_DIRECTORY_PATH` directory.
+7. In this step, we must calculate the number of commit in the current repository in order to be able to call the `traverse_repository(repository_name, repository_url, number_of_commits)` function.
-7. As now we have the repository cloned, we must call `traverse_repository` function, in which will loop through the repository commits tree with the use of `PyDriller.traverse_commits()` to go through all the commit hashes of the repository and do the following for each commit in the repository:
+8. As now we have the repository cloned, we must call `traverse_repository` function, in which will loop through the repository commits tree with the use of `PyDriller.traverse_commits()` to go through all the commit hashes of the repository and do the following for each commit in the repository:
-   1. Get the tuple containing the `commit.hash`, `commit.msg` and `commit.author_date` and store these commit data in the `commit_hashes` list, in order to, later on, store them inside the `CK_METRICS_DIRECTORY_PATH/repository_name-commit_hashes.csv` file;
+   1. Get the tuple containing the `commit.hash`, `commit.msg` and `commit.author_date` and append those commit's data in the `commit_hashes` list, in order to, later on, store them inside the `CK_METRICS_DIRECTORY_PATH/repository_name-commit_hashes.csv` file;
    2. Call `generate_diffs(repository_name, commit_hash, commit_number)`, which will fo through all the modified files of the current commit and store the diffs of the files in the `{cwd}{DEFAULT_DIFFS_DIRECTORY}/{repository_name}/{commit_number}-{commit_hash.hash}/{modified_file.filename}{DIFF_FILE_EXTENSION}` folder;
+   3. Now it must change the working directory to the `{FULL_REPOSITORIES_DIRECTORY_PATH}/{repository_name}` directory.
-   3. Checkout to the `commit.hash` branch;
+   4. Checkout to the `commit.hash` branch;
-   4. Create a subfolder inside the `FULL_REPOSITORY_DIRECTORY_PATH/repository_name` with the name of the `commit.hash` value;
+   5. Create a subfolder inside the `FULL_REPOSITORY_DIRECTORY_PATH/repository_name` named as `commit_number-commit.hash`;
+   6. Now it changes the working directory again to the `FULL_REPOSITORY_DIRECTORY_PATH/repository_name/commit_number-commit.hash` directory, which is the output for the execution of the `ck` command for the current commit.hash;
-   5. Lastly, with the call of the `run_ck_metrics_generator(cmd)` to execute the `cmd` command, which is a command defined to run ck for the current commit.hash and store the files that it generates in the `FULL_REPOSITORY_DIRECTORY_PATH/repository_name/commit.hash` folder;
+   7. Lastly, with the call of the `run_ck_metrics_generator(cmd)` to execute the `cmd` command, which is a command defined to run ck for the current commit.hash and store the files that it generates in the `FULL_REPOSITORY_DIRECTORY_PATH/repository_name/commit.hash` folder;
-8. Now that we have the list of tuples containing the commit hashe, commit message and commit date for each commit, we must store those values in the `CK_METRICS_DIRECTORY_PATH/repository_name-commit_hashes.csv` file, with the call of `write_commit_hashes_to_csv` function.
+9. Now that we have the list of tuples containing the commit hashes, commit message and commit date for each commit, we must store those values in the `CK_METRICS_DIRECTORY_PATH/repository_name-commits_list.csv` file, with the call of `write_commit_hashes_to_csv` function.
+10. Now we call `sort_commit_hashes_by_commit_date(repository_name)` in order to sort the `CK_METRICS_DIRECTORY_PATH/repository_name-commits_list.csv` file by the commit date, which is the third column of the csv file.
+If the csv file is already sorted, it will print information about it and return.
-9. And lastly, we must call `checkout_branch` function passing the `main` branch as parameter, in order to return to the main branch of the repository.
+11. And lastly, we must call `checkout_branch` function passing the `main` branch as parameter, in order to return to the main branch of the repository.
-10. After everything is done, the `ck_metrics.py` script will be done and play a sound to notify you that it is done.
+12. After everything is done, the `ck_metrics.py` script will be done and play a sound to notify you that it is done.

 #### Metrics_Changes
 Considering that you now have the ck metrics calculated, you are able to run the following command to execute the `metrics_changes.py` file: